kit-transue/building-synergy/README.md

 worry about the business side.

 Sometimes the businesses in a building complement each other.
-Think of a medical building, or a building like the Columnbia Tower.
+Think of a medical building, or a building like the Columbia Tower.
 In a building that big, some of the services that one business needs might be provided by another business inside the same building.